 FACTBOX-New coronavirus outbreak in Chinese city of Wuhan

-Chinese authorities says the outbreak is strongly linked to a seafood market in Wuhan, but some patients diagnosed with the new coronavirus deny exposure to this market.
+China's National Health Commission said in a statement on Jan.
+19 the source of the virus hasn't been found and that its transmission path has not been fully mapped.
+The outbreak is strongly linked to a seafood market in Wuhan, but some patients diagnosed with the new coronavirus deny exposure to this market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)